eriksvoboda/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+Using the Parent Category "Theater" and Years as filters I was able to determine the number of successful, failed, and canceled campaigns based on the month they were launched.

 ### Analysis of Outcomes Based on Goals

-Using the subcategory "Plays" and twelve unique funding goal ranges as filters I was able to determine the number of successful, failed, and canceled campaigns.
+Using the Subcategory "Plays" and twelve unique funding goal ranges as filters I was able to determine the number of successful, failed, and canceled campaigns.
 Along with the respective percentages.
 In total, 1,043 Plays were examined.
 The majority of plays (51.1%) had a goal between $1,000 and $4,999.
 Overall, Plays averaged a percent successful rate of 46% and a percent failure rate of 54%.
 There were no canceled campaigns across any of the goal ranges.

 Plays had the highest rate of success (76%) when they had a goal of less than $1,000.
 Plays with a goal range $1,000 to $4,999 had a similar rate of success at 73%.